jobjo/jobjo.github.io/_posts/2020-09-20-type-safe-dependencies.md

 Let's look at a schoolbook example of how to use it.
 Say that some components of our application depends on a *user-id* value in the form of an integer.
-So the `'r` part of the reader monad in this example is `int`, and we can provide access to the user-id via a function:
+So the `'r` part of the reader-monad in this example is `int`, and we can provide access to the user-id via a function:

 ```ocaml